japotrad/bilingual-ebooks/3. Generate PDF/README.md

 - Using [veraPDF](https://verapdf.org/), check conformance to PDF/A-1b format.

 ## Limitations
 - The stylesheet dbk2fo.xsl covers only a small subset of the DocBook 5.0 specification.
-For details about the supported scope, refer to the sample dataset.
 - Only jpeg images are supported.